prologin/sadm/docs/source/setup.rst

   echo '127.0.0.1 mdb' >> /etc/hosts

-Then install mdb.
+Then install ``mdb``.
 Fortunately, a very simple script is provided with the application in order to setup what it requires::

   # You can then proceed to install